routemaster/routemaster-backend/README.md

 This isn't going to work well on Windows...

 1. Install Python 2.7 and virtualenv

 2. Clone the repository

     $ git clone https://github.com/routemaster/routemaster-backend.git

-3. Initialize the repo directory with virtualenv
+3. Initialize the repository directory with virtualenv

     $ virtualenv routemaster-backend